DanteAlighierin/foot/README.md

 desktop), and then run `footclient` instead of `foot` whenever you want to launch a new terminal.

-Foot support socket activation, which means `foot --server` will only be started the first time you'll run `footclient`. (systemd user units are included, but it can work with other supervision suites).
+Foot supports socket activation, which means `foot --server` will only be started the first time you'll run `footclient`. (systemd user units are included, but it can work with other supervision suites).